damonallison/notes/tools/kafka.md

 # Reads from a source file (test.txt) writes to a sink (listener) file ()
 $ connect-standalone connect-standalone.properties connect-file-source.properties connect-file-sink.properties

+# List Consumer Groups
+$ ./kafka-consumer-groups.sh --bootstrap-server localhost:9092 --list

 ```

+## Avro

+* Schema based.
+Schemas, defined in JSON, are passed with a message.
+* Dynamic.
+Code generation to read messages is not required.
+* Avro includes an RPC mechanism.